- Why is asthma during pregnancy a concern?

 If you started a course of allergy shots before pregnancy, you can continue the shots during pregnancy.
 However, beginning a course of allergy shots during pregnancy isn't recommended.
 Allergy shots can cause a dangerous allergic reaction known as anaphylaxis — especially early in the course of therapy.
 Anaphylaxis during pregnancy can be fatal for both mother and baby.

 If you have poorly controlled or moderate to severe asthma or you're recovering from a severe asthma attack, your health care provider might recommend a series of ultrasounds starting at week 32 of your pregnancy to monitor your baby's growth and activity.

 Your health care provider might also recommend that you pay close attention to your baby's activity level.

 What should I do to prepare for pregnancy?

-If you have asthma, schedule a preconception appointment with the health care provider who'll be handling your pregnancy, as well as your family doctor, allergist, pulmonologist or other members of your health care team.
+If you have asthma, schedule a preconception appointment with the health care provider who'll be handling your pregnancy, as well as with your family doctor and an asthma specialist.
 They'll evaluate how well you're managing your asthma and consider any treatment changes you might need to make before pregnancy begins.
 Because asthma symptoms might increase during pregnancy, your health care team will closely monitor your condition.

 What can I do to prevent complications?